Songs That Made Me broughttogether some of Australia’s finest songstresses to discover and nurture local female talent in regional Queensland.

 Country singer-songwriter Hayley Marsten has been described as a ‘Country music sass goddess’ by MusicIsMyMuse.com.
 The Gladstone born and raised songstress released her debut EP “Even” in 2015 with Bill Chambers, to two sold-out shows.
 MusicOz award-nominee, a CMAA Academy Of Country Music Graduate(2016), Australian Country Music People’s Choice nominee, Gympie Music Muster performer and headliner at Boyne Valley Country Music Campout.
 More recently Hayley was named a Top 10 Finalist in the Toyota Star Maker competition in Tamworth.

-Songs That Made Me is presented by Queensland Music Festival, Brisbane City Council, Mount Isa City Council, Gladstone Regional Council and Mackay City Council
+Songs That Made Me was presented by Queensland Music Festival, Brisbane City Council, Mount Isa City Council, Gladstone Regional Council and Mackay City Council

 As part of the Songs That Made Me project, QMF encourages you to support women in need by donating to Share the Dignity at www.sharethedignity.com.au.